OOAD-Team-2/Bloggers-Den/docs/SECURITY.md

 ## Supported Versions

-We release security patches for only the most recent version of our software.
+We release security patches for the most recent version of our software only.

 ## Reporting a Vulnerability